 1. What is a crypto airdrop?

-3. Do I need to pay for an airdrop?
+3. Do I need to pay anything to receive an airdrop?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.